glurp/DDS-Checklist/README.md

    1.  for UNICAST Only discovery, declare id in SOS file, or hard code it before participant creation :
     > ```PropertyQosPolicyHelper.add_property(qos.property, "dds.transport.UDPv4.multicast_enabled", "0", false);```
    2. Don't forget register_type foreach topic type
-   3. If you are not sure of partitions names run without partition, observe them with Admin console, or use therreal/tcpdump ith RTSP plugin,
+   3. If you are not sure of partitions names run without partition, observe them with Admin console, or use wireshark/tcpdump with RTSP plugin,
    4. If partition naming is complex, publish them on a general Topic, on a partition name fixed and simple, so you can see them with ddsspy, so users will discover partition name without use of Admin Console or rtps dump